 If you mow your lawn correctly and frequently, you should manage to avoid the invasion of most weeds.
-But if you have found that some of these undesirable weeds have infiltrated your lawn, then there are a few methods for weed removal.
+But if you have found that some of these undesirable weeds have infiltrated your lawn, then there is a few methods for weed removal.

 Weed Removal Options

 Many small weeds can be carefully pulled out by hand; however, you will need to make sure you have removed the roots.
 Using a weeding trowel or long handled mechanical device and prizing around the roots will help ensure total removal.
 The bigger the weed, the bigger and stronger the roots.

 To make this job a little easier, you might want to try a standing weed puller like the Fiskars Xact Weed Puller.